 Do you have access to an outdoor compost pile?
 Poking around the surface debris should turn up a few worms.
 The 10 to 15 cm red worms that inhabit surface vegetable waste are likely to be red wigglers or their composting kin.
 If you don’t see worms now and can come back later without arousing suspicion, try leaving some fresh food scraps to rot and lure the worms out.
 I’d use banana peels, melon rinds, cucumbers or the like — anything that decomposes quickly.
 Come back in a week and the worms should have found your food.
 Introduce what you find to your worm bin and repeat as necessary.

-Another fine source of worms, if you don’t mind manure, is the pasture.
+Another fine source of worms, which was touched on when we mentioned Craigslist, is the pasture.
 Surely, if you can find farm animal waste that has been piled and allowed to age, there will be worms working away at decomposing the manure.
-You may be able to find large quantities of worms this way.
+If you don’t mind manure, you may be able to find large quantities of worms this way.

 One suggestion that I have heard for acquiring red wigglers, that I believe to be bad advice, is to go to a fishing bait store.
 While some bait stores may actually sell red wigglers, more often they’ll be selling night crawlers or dew worms.
 These worms live a different life style than red wigglers and will not perform as well in the compost bin.
 Also, bait is sold by a count of individual worms.
 Meaning you may be buying 2 dozen worms for a few dollars, but the pound or so that you need for composing would cost you hundreds of dollars.
 It is just way cheaper to buy them by the pound.

 To summarize, a worm supplier will get your system up and composting quickly with the right amount of working worms saving you some time, but there are alternate ways to get started.